 The story begins with Maria Isabel, who in 1866 Cuba was the sole woman working in a male-dominated cigar factory.
-Moving back and forth in place and time, from Cuba to Miami to Mexico and from the 19th century to the present, Garcia spins tales of generations of Latinx women bound by blood and heritage and trauma: Carmen, a political refugee from Cuba who’s become successful in the U.S.; Carmen’s daughter Jeanette, addicted to drugs and an abusive man; and Gloria, a Mexican woman separated from her daughter when she’s taken into custody by ICE.
+Moving back and forth in place and time, from Cuba to Miami to Mexico and from the 19th century to the present, Garcia spins tales of generations of Latinx women bound by blood and heritage and trauma: Carmen, a Cuban immigrant who’s become successful in the U.S.; Carmen’s daughter Jeanette, addicted to drugs and an abusive man; and Gloria, a Central American woman separated from her daughter when she’s taken into custody by ICE.

 Garcia, 35, is the daughter of immigrants from Mexico and Cuba and grew up, she says, in “the overwhelming Latinx community in Miami.”
 She adds, “I was aware of the factions that existed—race and class, and what Latinx means in that community.”
 But while there are elements of her life in the book, her background is very different from that of the wealthy family in Of Women and Salt.

 Garcia tells me she had a variety of jobs in music, magazines, newspapers, and social justice organizations but did not take her creative writing seriously until “I realized it was all I wanted to do.”
 She went to Purdue University for a three-year MFA program, where she studied with Roxane Gay, whom she calls “a mentor and a great supporter who championed me.”
 When Gay tweeted about Garcia’s work (the book was her MFA thesis), agents took notice.